krishmonga/krishmonga/README.md

 I’m **Krish Monga**, a **Computer Science student**, **entrepreneur**, and **builder** passionate about crafting technology that solves real problems.

-As the **Director & COO of Gratify Ventures Pvt.
+As the **Director & CMO of Gratify Ventures Pvt.
 Ltd.**, I blend innovation with sustainability — developing solutions that make cities smarter and communities greener.

-I love working at the intersection of **AI, IoT, and human-centered design** — whether that’s creating intelligent hardware, scalable full-stack systems, or ethical AI solutions.
+I love working at the intersection of **AI, IoT, and human-centered design** — creating systems that think, adapt, and improve life around us.

 ---